digi-embedded/meta-digi/README.md

   * BSDL operation is not supported.
 It will be available in future releases of the hardware.
 * Digi Embedded Yocto
-  * The following features are not supported in this release for the ConnectCore 8X plaform:
+  * The following features are not supported in this release for the ConnectCore 8X platform:
     * Trustfence (TM)
     * Digi Remote Manager